navyqtt/chess-game/README.md

 Created a chessgame
 Open files App.js , index.js and styles.css
 Copy paste them into ur executor and run it.
-Here u can play my chess made game, any feedback or improvements lmk! here is a direct link to skip that hastle https://codesandbox.io/embed/fwt4q3?view=preview&module=%2Fsrc%2Fstyles.css
+Here u can play my chess made game, any feedback or improvements lmk! here is a direct link to skip that hastle to play my game, any changes made will be directly updated thru the following link! https://codesandbox.io/embed/fwt4q3?view=preview&module=%2Fsrc%2Fstyles.css